hzwer/WritingAIPaper/README.md

 > "The best writing instruction ever: Good writing is bad writing rewritten.
 I got it from Stephen King.
 Where Stephen King got it, I don't know.
 I'm giving it to you.
 You tell your students." —— [Robert Weiss](https://robweiss.faculty.biostat.ucla.edu/writing_advice_2)

+***Take-away: The more prominent part, the more time you invest in it.***

 Next, we will mainly discuss the polishing of the details.
 At present, AI assistants like [ChatGPT](https://www.anthropic.com/news/claude-3-5-sonnet) and [Claude](https://www.anthropic.com/news/claude-3-5-sonnet) can easily help authors address the basic issues in English writing.
 We also recommend that authors in the Chinese region use [跃问](https://yuewen.cn/chats/new) or [豆包](https://www.doubao.com/chat/).
 You can have the AI generate multiple versions and choose the most suitable one.
-When utilizing these tools, prioritize clarity over style and avoid over-polishing.
+When utilizing these tools, remember that prioritize clarity over style.

 Let's move on to discuss the issues that are not easy to handle automatically.
 We will measure the readability of papers using the following concepts: logical strength, defensibility, confusion time, and information density.
 Based on these concepts, some practical suggestions and techniques are described to improve the readability.